 What is the point?

 Networking can come in handy when you're starting out.
 The point of networking is to build relationships with other people which you can then use to help guide and motivate your future career.
-It's an accepted practice in pretty much every industry; there are a surprising amount of experienced professionals who will give up their time to share their advice and experience.
+It's an accepted practice in pretty much every industry; there are a surprising amount of experienced professionals who will give up their time to share their advice and experience and they're key to helping you network effectively.

 This is the reason why universities and companies put on so many networking events; they want you to talk to those who have gained some experience and help you make informed choices.